Our Story

 Our History

 Merritt's Chapel has a unique and long history in Chatham County, North Carolina.
 Our roots go all the way back to the time of the American Revolution when Rev. Francis Asbury, the first Bishop of American Methodism, arrived in Chatham County at the home of Brother William Merritt.
 The nation’s first public university, UNC - Chapel Hill (which is located north of us, in Orange County) was not established until almost a decade after Rev. Asbury’s first visit to Merritt’s.
-Over the many intervening years Merritt's Chapel has evolved from a few strong families into a vibrant, growing group of Believers.
+Over the many years since its beginning, Merritt's Chapel has evolved from a few strong families into a vibrant, growing group of Believers.

 On July 20, 1780, Rev. Francis Asbury recorded in his journal one of among countless harrowing journeys he experienced throughout his ministry.